zainhoda/graphql-ui/README.md

 - [x] Tables/FieldViewer from Query Results
 - [x] argToFormField - lookup enum values (show fields for any kind of TypeReference actually)
 - [x] inputScalarOrEnum should be renamed to inputFromTypeRef
-- [ ] Move case Type.InputObjectRef objectClassCaseName to inputFromTypeRef
+- [x] Move case Type.InputObjectRef objectClassCaseName to inputFromTypeRef
+- [ ] Currently set value needs to be displayed in the form input
+- [ ] Change "Clear" to a +/-
 - [ ] Handle all types
 - [ ] typeRefToArgumentType - handle all types
 - [x] argToFormField - send additional type information to UpdateFormInput